 There is no mystery that I love Thai cuisine.
 The mix of different and unique flavors has been always just amazingly delicious and aromatic to me.

 Of course, you can use chicken or even beef, but since I had these fresh shrimps I thought it would be great.
 The taste of the Thai Peanut Dipping Sauce is absolutely amazing.
-It’s sweet, and a bit citrusy, because I used lime.
+It is sweet, and a bit citrusy, because I used lime.

 Thai Peanut Dipping Sauce

-Slightly adapted from cookbook “Thai cuisine”
+Slightly adapted from cookbook “Thai Cuisine”

-- 6 FL Oz (about 1/2 can) premium coconut milk
+- 6 Fl Oz Premium Coconut Milk about 1/2 can premium coconut milk

 - 2 Tbsp.
-Thai Red curry paste
+Thai Red Curry Paste

-- 2/3 cup creamy peanut butter, unsweetened/(Organic)
+- 2/3 cup Creamy Peanut Butter unsweetened/(Organic)

-- 1/2 teaspoon salt
+- 1/2 teaspoon Salt

-- 1/2 cup sugar
+- 1/4 cup Sugar

-- 1/3 – 1/2 cup water
+- 1/3 – 1/2 cup Water

 - Add all the ingredients into a sauce-pan and bring everything to boil over medium heat.
 Keep mixing continuously.

-- Turn down the heat and allow the sauce to simmer for about 4 minutes at the lowest temperature.
+Turn down the heat and allow the sauce to simmer for about 4-5 minutes at the lowest temperature.

-- Take it off the burner, and let the sauce cool down to a room temperature before serving.
+- Take it off the burner, and let the sauce cool down to room temperature before serving.

-Place Peanut dipping sauce in a container with fitted lid in the fridge for up to 10 days.
+Place Peanut dipping sauce in a container with a fitted lid in the fridge for up to 10 days.
 This will create a sauce to thicken up, of course.
 What you will need to do is dilute it out with a small bit of water to desired consistency over low heat before serving.
 When I serve this meal, I serve it with lime and freshly picked Thai basil.
 I squeezed lime juice all over my food.
 It just gives an even better taste.

-Wash rice 2-3 times, and soak for 10 minutes, drain the water out and refill the pot again -Usually, I measured water by going about the index finger thick (about 1/2-1 inch) above the rice.
+- Rice in the pot: Wash rice 2-3 times, and soak for 10 minutes, drain the water out and refill the pot again -Usually, I measured water by going about the index finger thick (about 1/2-1 inch) above the rice.
 Add 1/2 teaspoon salt, mix, turn the heat on high, cover the pot.
 As soon as the water boil, take the lid off, mix the rice, then turn the heat to simmer, put the lid back on.
 Let the rice simmer for 7 minutes – keep the lid on.
 Turn the heat off, keep the pot on the “turned off” stove burner and steam for 7 more minutes, keep the lid ON the pot.
 I like rice the best made that way.
 After steaming, I add a drizzle of oil, mix it and serve.